KdotJPG/Simply-Improved-Terrain/README.md

 # Simply Improved Terrain

 Simply Improved Terrain rewrites some of the terrain generation components in Minecraft to improve their visual results, while preserving the overall Vanilla impression.
-Specifically, it focuses on increasing directional variety, grid independence, and overall feature variation.
+Specifically, it focuses on increasing directional variety, grid independence, and overall shape variation.
 This mod is designed as a drop-in with intent for it to be compatible with many modpacks and datapacks.

 ### Changes: